Ethan Zohn: Other media appearances

-Zohn was a contestant on a February 28, 2005, episode of Fear Factor, in which he competed against other reality TV competition winners, including his then-girlfriend Jenna Morasca, who was the winner of Survivor: The Amazon.
-He finished second, losing to former Bachelorette winner Ryan Sutter.
+Zohn was a contestant on a February 28, 2005, episode of Fear Factor, where he competed against other reality TV competition winners, including his then-girlfriend Jenna Morasca, who was the winner of Survivor: The Amazon.
+Zohn finished second, losing to former Bachelorette winner Ryan Sutter.
 Later that year, he appeared on Kill Reality, which followed various reality television personalities as they filmed a horror movie called The Scorned.

-In October 2006 Zohn appeared on an episode of the VH1 series Celebrity Paranormal Project.
+In October 2006, Zohn appeared on an episode of the VH1 series Celebrity Paranormal Project.
 He and his team investigated alleged paranormal activity at the Warson Asylum for the Criminally Insane.

-In 2008 Zohn hosted Earth Tripping, a six-episode TV series, in which he demonstrated how to be "an earth-friendly traveler", and shows viewers "how to employ new, natural and environmentally conscious methods when they travel".
+In 2008, Zohn hosted Earth Tripping, a six-episode TV series, in which he demonstrated how to be "an earth-friendly traveler", and shows viewers "how to employ new, natural and environmentally conscious methods when they travel".
 During the series Zohn visited New York City, Mexico City, Singapore, Kuala Lumpur, Santiago, Chile, and Buenos Aires, Argentina.

 In 2011, Zohn and his longtime girlfriend and fellow Survivor winner Jenna Morasca participated in the 19th season of The Amazing Race.
-They were one of the two teams eliminated in the double-elimination leg, and finished 10th for the season after two legs.
+They were one of the two teams eliminated in the double-elimination leg and finished 10th for the season after two legs.

-Zohn appeared in the 11th episode of the Discovery Channel show PitchMen, in which he presented the EZ Crunch Bowl, a cereal bowl he designed to in which the cereal is kept in the shallow end and the milk in the deeper end in order to keep the cereal "crunchy" and not soggy.
+Zohn appeared in the 11th episode of the Discovery Channel show PitchMen, in which he presented the EZ Crunch Bowl, a cereal bowl he designed to in which the cereal is kept in the shallow end and the milk in the deeper end in order to keep the cereal from becoming soggy.
 The bowl was picked by the show's co-stars, Billy Mays and Anthony Sullivan, for manufacturing and marketing by Telebrands.
 The EZ Crunch Bowl was sent to Telebrands product engineers for improvement before being made available to the public.

 Zohn has co-hosted Outside Today on the cable TV network Outside Television.

-In 2024, he appeared as a guest on the Dropout series Dirty Laundry with fellow Survivor contestants Natalie Bolton, Cirie Fields, and Parvati Shallow.
+In 2024, Zohn appeared as a guest on the Dropout series Dirty Laundry with fellow Survivor contestants Natalie Bolton, Cirie Fields, and Parvati Shallow.